qcnotes/qcnotes.github.io/_posts/2024-10-12-Quantum-Operations-Part-III.md

 The system stays in the same state $\rho$ with probability (1-p) and flips to $Z \rho Z$ with probability p.

-Following similar argument as bit-flip channel, the phase-flip channel would transfor qubit Bloch's sphere co-ordinates as given below,
+Following similar argument as bit-flip channel, the phase-flip channel would transform qubit Bloch's sphere co-ordinates as given below,

 $$
 \left( r_{x}, r_{y}, r_{z} \right) \to \left( (1-2p)r_{x}, (1-2p)r_{y}, r_{z} \right)